-A seamless digital elevation model (DEM) of the whole Italian territory, named TINITALY/01 (also known as the "TINITALY" DEM, in short), was presented in 2007 (Tarquini et al. 2007*).
+A seamless digital elevation model (DEM) of the whole Italian territory, originally named TINITALY/01 (also known as the "TINITALY" DEM, in short), was presented in 2007 (Tarquini et al. 2007*).
+The dataset is about the elevation of the bare ground, and thus it can be called a DTM (Digital Terrain Model).
 This DEM was obtained starting from separate DEMs of single administrative regions of Italy.
 The DEM is freely available as a 10 m-cell size grid (in GeoTIFF format), in the UTM WGS 84 zone 32 projection system (see the link download).

 TINITALY is published with a CC BY 4.0 license and can be used freely, even partly, but it must be cited as follows.

 Tarquini S., I. Isola, M. Favalli, A. Battistini, G. Dotta (2023).